nawawi/klish/doc/klish.md

 ## NAMESPACE

+This tag may be used within the scope of a [VIEW] element.
 The NAMESPACE tag allows to import the command set from the specified view into another view.
-See the [logically nested views](nested_views) for details on using this tag.
+See the [logically nested views](#nested_views) for details on using this tag.

 ### ref

-Reference to the view to import commands from.
+Reference to the [VIEW] to import commands from.

-### [prefix]
+### \[prefix\]
-The prefix for imported commands.
+The text prefix for imported commands.

+### \[prefix_help\]
+The help string for the NAMESPACE prefix.
+It will be printed when user has already entered prefix but hasn't entered the command name yet.

-### [inherit]
+### \[help\]

-A boolean flag whether to inherit nested namespace commands recursively.
+A boolean flag whether to use imported commands while help (press "?" key).
 Can be true or false.
-Default is true.

-### [help]
-A boolean flag whether to use imported commands while help.
-Can be true or false.
 Default is false.

-### [completion]
+### \[completion\]

-A boolean flag whether to use imported commands while command completion.
+A boolean flag whether to use imported commands while command completion (press "Tab" key).
 Can be true or false.
 Default is true.

-### [context_help]
+### \[context_help\]

 A boolean flag whether to use imported commands while context help.
 Can be true or false.
 Default is false.

+### \[inherit\]

+A boolean flag whether to inherit nested namespace commands recursively.
+Can be true or false.
+Default is true.

 ## CONFIG

-The CONFIG tag was implemented to support interaction beetween Klish engine and some external (or internal) mechanism to store a commands sequence i.e. CISCO-like configuration.
+This tag may be used within the scope of a [COMMAND] element.
+The CONFIG tag was implemented to support interaction beetween Klish engine and some external (or internal) mechanism to store a commands sequence i.e. [CISCO-like configuration](#cisco_config).

-### [operation]
+### \[operation\]
 Defines the action on current configuration (running-config):

-- set - write currently entered command line to the running-config.
+* set - write currently entered command line to the running-config.
 If the command is already in the running-config it will be no changes.
 The "pattern" field define the uniqueness of command.
 If the running-config already contain entries starting with the "pattern" than these entries will be removed.
-- unset - remove entries from the running-config due to specified "pattern".
+* unset - remove entries from the running-config due to specified "pattern".
-- dump - write the running-config to the specified "file".
-If the "file" is not specified than running-config will be written directly to the communication channel (the socket in the case of "[konfd](operation]`)" configuration backend).
+* dump - write the running-config to the specified "file".
+If the "file" is not specified than running-config will be written directly to the communication channel (the socket in the case of [konfd] configuration backend).
 So the config callback function must care about data receiving.
-The standard callback can receive and show the data from "[daemon.
+The standard callback can receive and show the data from [konfd] daemon.

 The default is "set".

-### [priority]
+### \[priority\]

 The "priority" field define the sort order within running-config.
 Note the order of commands is important.
 For example to setup routing table the interfaces must be already configured.